-Daily seminars in two chosen courses of study
+- Daily seminars in chosen courses of study

-Small class sizes of between one and six students
+- Small class sizes of two to six students

-Interactive teaching method to encourage interest and participation
+- Interactive teaching method to encourage student participation

 |AM||Arrivals||Tutorial 1Tutorial 2||Tutorial 1Tutorial 2||Excursion:Full Day London||Tutorial 1Tutorial 2||Tutorial 1Tutorial 2||Excursion:Full Day Oxford / Cambridge|

 |PM||Arrivals||Tour of City and Colleges||Optional:Punting/Museums/ Colleges||Workshop/Individual Tutorials||Sports /Optional SAT Class|